 The task of generalising to unseen data categories is particularly challenging due to the inherent unknowns these categories represent.
 While a definitive strategy is yet to be developed, we believe that integrating conditional generation with metric learning, as seen in prototypical networks [43], could provide a dual advantage.
 This integration could not only facilitate the generation of novel data points but also offer a quantifiable framework to assess their similarity or dissimilarity to known data categories.
 Such an approach could extend the capabilities of CA-GAN beyond data augmentation, potentially improving the interpretability and applicability of the synthetic data generated.
+A future development of this work involves the use our architecture to study counterfactual examples in downstream tasks [44].
+Counterfactuals would make it possible to identify specific conditions that produce disparities in model prediction, improving the understanding of bias mitigation.

 In terms of evaluation metrics, our current approach primarily focuses on statistical properties of the generated data.
-However, to ascertain the practical utility and accuracy of the synthetic data produced by CA-GAN, we recognise the importance of domain-specific validations, including performance in subpopulations [44, 45].
-Inspired by the collaborative efforts outlined in [46], we are committed to exploring partnerships with experts in relevant fields such as healthcare and clinical practice to guide the development of evaluation metrics.
+However, to ascertain the practical utility and accuracy of the synthetic data produced by CA-GAN, we recognise the importance of domain-specific validations, including performance in subpopulations [45, 46].
+Inspired by the collaborative efforts outlined in [47], we are committed to exploring partnerships with experts in relevant fields such as healthcare and clinical practice to guide the development of evaluation metrics.
 Their input will ensure that our synthetic datasets can meet the rigorous demands of real-world applications and contribute meaningfully to the domains they are intended to serve.